Glasgow University Muslim Students Association: 2005-2012

-2008-2012

-In 2008 whilst Ahmed Shaikh was President, the society saw a number of improvements for Muslim students on campus.
+In 2008 whilst Ahmed Shaikh was president, the society saw a number of improvements for Muslim students on campus.
 The first library prayer room was established in this time period on level 3 of the main Glasgow University library.
-Prior to this students were praying in corridors and in stairwells which led to the University Chaplain Reverend Stuart Macquarrie commissioning the new space.
+Prior to this students were praying in corridors and in stairwells, which led to the University Chaplain Stuart MacQuarrie commissioning the new space.
 The space has since moved many times within the building and has also seen the introduction of complimentary ablution facilities.
-Discussions also began for a space in the dental school which would be made 3 years later.
+Discussions also began for a space in the dental school which would be made three years later.

-The society also hosted the first year round Islamic course in Glasgow - ISyllabus, the course was taught by two of the UK's most prominent Islamic thinkers - Shaykh Ruzwan Mohammed (who was President of GUMSA in 1990) and Shaykh Amer Jamil (who had been the Vice-President of SUMSA) in the University's Boyd Orr Building.
+The society hosted the first year-round Islamic course in Glasgow, ISyllabus.
+The course was taught by two of the UK's prominent Islamic thinkers - Shaykh Ruzwan Mohammed (who was president of GUMSA in 1990) and Shaykh Amer Jamil (who had been the vice-president of SUMSA) in the University's Boyd Orr Building.
 The course has been run in the University every year since, and has spread to other universities such as Birmingham, Manchester, Bristol, Newcastle, Dundee, Edinburgh and has plans to move to London.

-The University also started supplying halal chicken in official cafeterias across campus, which has vastly improved ease of consumption for Muslim students on campus.
+The University started supplying halal chicken in official cafeterias across campus, which has vastly improved ease of consumption for Muslim students on campus.

 The academic year 2008/09 also saw the society bring "Charity Week" (see "Activities") to Scotland.
 In this period over £50,000 was raised for orphans and needy children across the world.
 GUMSA has participated in Charity Week every year since.